Breadcrumb

 A student can qualify under either of the two types of disadvantaged statuses:

-- Economically Disadvantaged: This is determined using parental income for dependent students and student income for independent students (please refer to the Department of Education’s website for the definition of independent).
+• Economically Disadvantaged: Determined using parental income for dependent students and student income for independent students (please refer to the Department of Education’s website for the definition of independent).
 Schools must use the HHS Poverty Guidelines table for the year preceding the data submitted on the FAFSA to determine this status.
 For example, if the FAFSA 2024 – 2025 is using prior-prior year data from 2022 – 2023, you would use the 2023 HHS Poverty Guidelines table.

-- Educationally or Environmentally Disadvantaged: This status can be determined based on criteria such as the student graduating from a high school that has a low overall student average SAT score or being the first generation in a family to attend college.
+• Educationally or Environmentally Disadvantaged: Determined based on criteria such as the student graduating from a high school that has a low overall student average SAT score or being the first generation in a family to attend college.
 See the NOFO for additional examples.

 Should eligibility calculations cover just U.S. domestic students?